KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-text-icons/README.md

    >
    > Read more about the [Margin and padding properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties#margin_and_padding_properties).

 1. Let's position each list item to be next to each other instead of stacked over each other.
-Add `display: inline` to list item inside of `nav` element
+Add `display: inline` to list item inside of the `nav` element

 ## Footer